Help Us End Female Genital Mutilation In Massachusetts

 FGM victim Jaha Dukureh, a 24 year old personal banker from Atlanta, GA, who, as an infant in Gambia, had her external genitalia removed and her vagina sewn shut until her wedding day when she was cut open, has organized a petition on change.org requesting President Obama to update information on FGM in the United States and devise a national action plan to end FGM in the US.
 Her petition has received 37,000 signatures, representing all 50 States, and the support of members of Congress.
 The change.org petition is now closed but you can view it and receive updates about it here.

 In addition to data collection on the incidence of FGM, ending FGM in the US requires advocates, survivors and community service providers to come together.
 It also requires robust local laws because harm to children is a local concern and is most effectively handled at the local level.
 To date, only 22 states have enacted laws outlawing FGM.
 Massachusetts is not among them.
-Yet we know that girls at risk reside in Boston, Lawrence and Worcester.
+Yet we know that girls are at risk, residing in Boston, Lawrence, Worcester, and across our state.

-Recently a Task Force of the Women's Bar Association of Massachusetts has proposed legislation banning FGM in Massachusetts to be filed later this year.
-The bill makes FGM a crime, criminalizes transporting a child out of state for purposes of FGM, holds collaborators responsible, provides victim's remedies and mandates reporting under child abuse laws.
+In 2016 a Task Force of the Women's Bar Association of Massachusetts proposed legislation banning FGM in Massachusetts.
+These bill, An Act to Protect Girls from Genital Mutilation, have been reintroduced this legislative session as S.788 and H.2333 and are currently referred to the Joint Committee on the Judiciary.
+This law would makes FGM a crime, would criminalize transporting a child out of state for purposes of FGM, hold collaborators responsible, provide victim's remedies, and mandate reporting under child abuse laws.
 We are asking for your support for this proposed legislation as well as your involvement in the community to end this violent practice.
 Please let us know if you would be willing to prepare a letter of support.
-Read the draft legislation here or read more about FGM by clicking on the drop-down menu to the left.
+Read the legislation here or read more about FGM by clicking on the drop-down menu to the left.